 As I began to walk that out, it just changed everything in terms of ministry.
 And has it been a complete journey like that?
 No.

-What has it been like since that first Dunamis Project?
+What has it been like for Cindy since that first Dunamis Project?

 There’s been ups and downs, and I need to remember and relearn stuff.
 But that core teaching has stayed with me.

 I’m so grateful to PRMI and the Dunamis Project teaching because that’s the place where I learned it and that’s where I’ve been really trained up in it.